genu/PHP-Environment/README.md

 # Environment

-Sets up a development environment with vagrant
+Sets up a PHP Stack development environment using vagrant for quick environment setup and configuration.

 ## What's inside
 - Apache